CCI-MOC/documentation/docs/source/clusters/prb/HaaS-Development-Environment.md

 # HaaS Development Environment
 There are 3 haas environments in PRB.
-Nitty gritty network cabling and other info can be found in [[PRB HaaS Cluster]].
+Nitty gritty network cabling and other info can be found in [PRB HaaS Cluster](clusters/prb/BU-PRB-Cluster.html).

 ### SSH gateway to MOC Intranet